How to Set Ambitious Goals with OKRs

 For example:

-1. Key Activity: Teachers will receive PD on teaching literacy at the start of the year
+- Key Activity: Teachers will receive PD on discourse-rich literacy strategies

 Tracking Your Progress

-The OKRs process is a boon to organizing work around big picture goals.
-It isn’t meant to encompass everything you do (there will always be other tasks that come up), but it should provide your team with a focus to help prioritize efforts.
+The OKRs process is a boon to organizing work around big-picture goals.
+It isn’t meant to encompass everything you do (there will always be other tasks), but it should provide your team with a focus on a key "permanent and positive change" you seek to help prioritize efforts.
+Later, this change will simply be your way of being and you'll move on to a new audacious goal.

 Rather than establishing your OKRs and forgetting about them until the end of the quarter or semester, check in regularly with your team on progress and use it as an opportunity to adjust key activities as necessary.